-Welcome to Arena of Valor Tier list by Blue Moon Game.
+Welcome to the Arena of Valor Tier list by Blue Moon Game.

-AoV Tier List is updated with the January 2019 patch.
-Further, we are aware that Tier Lists, as they are ( and Arena of Valor is not an exception), cannot be true for every game, for every rank or player skill lvl, nor is it same for the solo/premade queue and so on.
-There are numerous differences however, we will try to average them across the board.
+Disclaimer: We are aware that Tier Lists, as they are ( and Arena of Valor is not an exception), cannot be true for every game, for every rank or player skill lvl, nor is it same for the solo/premade queue and so on.
+There are numerous differences however, we will average them across the board.

-Having said that, if you have disagreements with this list, we have prepared for you Arena of Valor - Tier List builder , an easy-to-use tool for creating and sharing tier list with us, your friends, community and/or team-mates.
+Also, we provided for you Arena of Valor - Tier List builder , an easy-to-use tool for creating and sharing tier list with us, your friends, community and/or team-mates.

 -Very strong in almost all important aspects concerning his role in the game (tank, assassin, marksman, mage...).